Brian-Masse/Echeveria/README.md

 ### **Fixes**

+- fixed an issue that caused the realmManager to get stuck either connecting to or downloading objects from the realm, forcing users to re-download the app

 - fixed an issue that caused a player's winstreak to increase despite them not playing ina game

 - fixed an issue that prevented games logged within the past 24HR day to display on the game count charts